Academic English Writing Assessment – Undergraduates

 - 8.0 or higher (Overall Band Score) and 8.0 Academic Writing module

-- Those who are citizens of the following countries or regions: Australia, Belize, the British Caribbean and British West Indies, Canada (except Quebec), England, Guyana, Ireland, Liberia, New Zealand, Northern Ireland, Scotland, the United States and Wales.
+- Those who are citizens of the following countries or regions: Australia, Belize, the British Caribbean and British West Indies, Canada (except Quebec), England, Ghana, Guyana, Ireland, Liberia, New Zealand, Nigeria, Northern Ireland, Singapore, Scotland, the United States and Wales.

 - New first term undergraduate freshmen who attended a U.S. high school for two or more years and graduated from that high school, and who have: